-What looked like a promising Saturday in Fort Collins turned sour early Sunday morning for the Colorado State football team, who surrendered a 25-point lead in a 59-52 loss to Boise State.
+What looked like a promising Saturday in Fort Collins turned sour early Sunday morning for a Colorado State football team that surrendered a 25-point lead in a 59-52 overtime loss to Boise State.

 The Rams cruised for most of the game, holding a 14-point lead with under four minutes to play.
 Led by junior quarterback Brett Rypien, though, Boise State clawed its way back in quick fashion.
 Rypien found wide receiver Sean Modster for a 13-yard score to cut the lead to seven.
 Following a perfectly executed onside kick, the Broncos regained possession with less than two minutes to go.
 Rypien hit tight end Jake Roh for his second score of the evening, tying the game at 52.